Sheaves of modules on atomic sites and discrete representations of topological groups: Discrete representations of topological groups

 Let $p$ be a fixed prime number, and let $R$ be a field whose characteristic is distinct from $p$.
-Recall that $\mathcal{Z}(p^n)$ is the category of finitely generated $\mathbb{Z}/p^n \mathbb{Z}$-modules, and $\mathcal{Z}(p^{\infty})$ is the category of finite abelian $p$-groups and conjugacy classes of surjective group homomorphisms.
+Recall that $\mathcal{Z}(p^n)$ is the category of finitely generated $\mathbb{Z}/p^n \mathbb{Z}$-modules and surjective module homomorphisms, and $\mathcal{Z}(p^{\infty})$ is the category of finite abelian $p$-groups and conjugacy classes of surjective group homomorphisms; see \cite{Pol}.
 Furthermore, by Proposition \ref{equivalence of Z}, if $\C$ is one of these two categories, one has